Types Of Domestic Violence Help Out There

 Types of domestic violence help

-If you recognize that you are in a domestic abuse situation, you have several choices when it comes to getting help.
-You need to examine your particular situation and decide what will work best for you.
+If you recognize that you or someone you care about is in a domestic abuse situation, there are some choices you’ll likely need to navigate in the process of getting help.
+You will need to examine your situation and decide what will work best for you.

 Leaving

-The first thing that you can do if you are a victim of domestic abuse is to leave on your own.
-Again, it may be best not to go entirely alone.
-Find a friend or family member, someone you can count on, to help you move your belongings out of your space or keep you from changing your mind if you know you need to leave.
-Getting out may be as simple as walking out the front door while your partner is at work or away with friends or as difficult as trying to sneak out when they aren't paying attention.
+Find a friend or family member, someone you can count on, to help you move your belongings out of your space.
+Getting out may be as simple as walking out the front door while your partner is at work, or as difficult as trying to sneak out when they aren't paying attention.
 No matter what it's going to take, make sure you at least tell someone what you're planning and arrange to check in with them afterwards.
+You may want to consider calling, texting, or messaging a 24/7 domestic violence hotline to help you plan how to safely leave, get emotional support, or learn about resources in your area.

 It's also a good idea to have a place to go where your partner won't be able to find you.
+For example, this might be a friend’s house or a safe house for survivors.
 Then, only tell the necessary people where you are staying until you can get back on your feet in a place of your own.

 Get a restraining order

 Next, getting a restraining order is an important next step.
 When you go to the police, you will need information about the abuse itself.
-Keep in mind that the police generally deal with physical or sexual abuse, not mental or emotional abuse.
-That doesn't mean that mental or emotional abuse is any less serious, just that the police aren't well equipped to help you or give you a restraining order for it.
-Also keep in mind that, in essence, a restraining order is just a piece of paper.
-You'll use it if the person comes back, but you'll also need a way to protect yourself in addition to that restraining order.
+Keep in mind that the police are generally trained to handle physical abuse, sexual assault, and some types of threatening situations, rather than mental or emotional abuse.
+That doesn't mean that mental or emotional abuse is any less serious, just that the police aren't necessarily as well equipped to manage these situations.
+Also keep in mind that, while a restraining order can be helpful and provide additional legal protections, it cannot always protect you from an abuser.

 Have support

-Friends and family are an extremely important part of the process when it comes to leaving a domestic abuse situation.
+Friends and family can be an extremely important part of the process when it comes to leaving a domestic abuse situation.
 The longer the situation has been ongoing, the more distant your friendships and relationships with others may have gotten, but that doesn't mean that those people won't help you if you call.
 Chances are they're aware of the problem and may have been waiting for their opportunity to step in.
-All you need to do is ask them to help, and that's all it's likely take to rekindle the relationship and get their assistance.
+All you need to do is ask them to help, and that's all it will likely take to rekindle the relationship and get their assistance.

 Therapy

-Therapy can help you see what you need to do to restore yourself after being in an abusive relationship.
+Therapy can help you see what you need to do to help yourself heal after being in an abusive relationship.
 If you are still in the relationship, couples therapy can help you and your partner learn what changes need to be made for your relationship to carry on more healthily.

 If your partner is unwilling to go to therapy, then you can go on your own.
 The therapist will be able to help you see how to set boundaries to yourself.
 They will also help you to learn how to identify unhealthy behaviors in your relationship that you may have been missing.